SanyaCodes/Fashion-Trend-Analysis-and-Prediction-Model/README.md

-# Myntra Hackathon 2020 : Solution
+# Myntra Hackathon 2020 : Winning Solution
 ## Theme of the Challenge : Trendiness
 ## Table of Contents
 - [Overview](#Overview)